Get a free quote 877-850-1231

 What Sherpa’s Customers are Saying

+We’re from Arlington, Texas and our son is in the Coast Guard.
+We had to ship a Honda CR-V to him in Oregon.
 The transport was 1,500 miles and it took about four days to get to Oregon.
 It was quicker than they said it was gonna be.
 They brought the car right to where my son lives.
-They were just right down the street from his apartment.
-The driver that picked up the car was a little personable and he did a good job with the car overhead.
+I got a really good service for the price that I paid.
+I would highly recommend Sherpa.
+They did a great job.

 Melody of Arlington, TX